 Feathers and boas are a natural items, and some care and attention is required to look after them.
 Proper maintenance of your feathers will keep them looking beautiful, and the information on this page will help you care for your feathers and your feather boas.

 Our feathers and feather boas are clean, properly treated, and fumigated, and they are ready for you to use as soon as you receive them.

 Because feathers and feather boas are animal products, we are required by international, Federal, and USDA regulations to store all of our merchandise in an environment where insect infestation is eliminated.
-All of our feathers, boas, dusters and apparel are stored in an environment of naphthalene to comply with these regulations.
+Some of our feathers, boas, dusters and apparel are stored in an environment of naphthalene to comply with these regulations.
 If this treatment leaves any lingering odor when you receive your product, you can easily remove any unwanted small by putting your feathers outside in warm, direct sunlight for a few hours with some fresh air.

 Another method is put your feathers or feather boa inside a pillowcase, add 2 or 3 anti-static sheets from your laundry, and leave them in the pillowcase with the feathers for for a day or so.
 The anti-static sheets will absorb any smell.
 (Do NOT put the pillowcase with your feathers into the drier!)

 How to Re-Fluff Ostrich and Peacock Feathers and Feather Boas

 Feathers and boas naturally dry out over a period of time and lose both their fluffiness and looks.To restore your feathers and boas to a fuller look, we recommend that you agitate and steam them.
 This is always a good place to start in order to make them look more attractive.

 - First, rub the feathers or boas between your hands, gently but firmly.
 This brings out the feather flu and makes the individual strands more fluffy.
 You can do this with boas as well.

 - The next step is to steam the feathers.